rderooy/dosbox-x-wiki/Home.md

 * **-exit**
 Exits after executing the [autoexec] section of the loaded configuration file.
 * **-c [command string]**
-Execute this command in addition to the [autoexec] section of the loaded configuration file.
+Executes the specified command in addition to the [autoexec] section of the loaded configuration file.
 Make sure to surround the command in quotes to cover spaces.
 * **-break-start**
 Starts DOSBox-X and breaks into its debugger directly.
 * **-time-limit [n]**